hhp94/slideimp/README.md

-`{slideimp}` is a lightweight R package for fast K-NN and PCA imputation of missing values in high-dimensional numeric matrices (e.g., epigenetic data or intensively longitudinal data).
+`{slideimp}` is a lightweight R package for fast K-NN and PCA imputation of missing values in high-dimensional numeric matrices (e.g., epigenetic data or intensive longitudinal data).

 **Core functions**